mumba-org/mumba/README.md

 What is it?
 ------

-* A full application platform that exposes the web api (and others) to native applications (not wasm based).
+* A organic application platform where all applications can coexist and communicate in a standard way exposing the popular web api directly to native applications.

-  Think of it as a mix of a userspace OS + mobile application platform + a browser
+  (You can think on it as a mix of a userspace OS + mobile application platform + browser)

 * A multiprocess "userspace kernel" that takes care of running and managing applications forming a network of applications, where resources can be shared, and where they can all be clients of one another by